giuliodondi/kOS-Shuttle-OPS3/README.md

 ![main_gui](https://github.com/giuliodondi/kOS-Shuttle-OPS3/blob/master/Ships/Script/Shuttle_OPS3/images/ops3_gui.png)

+- the _☒_ button is to recenter the HUD, _X_ will interrupt the program
 - _Target_ is the target site, **select and double-check this immediately after starting the program**
 - _Runway_ is the runway you will land on.
 There are always at least two runways even if there is a single strip of tarmac (one for each side).
-The choice is automatic upon selecting the landing site, but you can override it here
+The choice is random upon selecting the landing site, but you can override it here
 - _Apch mode_ is a parameter used by TAEM guidance, by default is set to Overhead.
 Leave it be for now.
 - _DAP_ selects the digital autopilot modes. **As long as you leave it OFF the program will not send any steering commands**.
 More on autopilot modes later on.
-- _Auto Flaps_ will enable pitch trimming by moving the elevons and body flap. **99.9% of the time you want this enabled**.
+- _Auto Flaps_ will enable pitch trimming by moving the elevons and body flap. **99.9% of the time you want this ON**.
-- _Auto Airbk_ will toggle between manual (off) and automatic (on) rudder speedbrake functionality. **Also leave this on during Entry** and don't worry about it until TAEM
+- _Auto Airbk_ will toggle between manual (off) and automatic (on) rudder speedbrake functionality. **Also leave this ON during Entry** and don't worry about it until TAEM
 - _RESET_ allows you to completely reset the guidance algorithms during either Entry or TAEM.
 The program will also actuate this every time you change target, runway or approach.
 - _Log Data_ will log some telemetry data to the file **Ships/Script/Shuttle_OPS3/LOGS/ops3_log.csv**
 - the _Display_ will show different things depending on the flight phase.
 There will be plenty more about this later on.

 The other GUI to look at is the **HUD**:
 ![hud](https://github.com/giuliodondi/kOS-Shuttle-OPS3/blob/master/Ships/Script/Shuttle_OPS3/images/hud.png)

+- the HUD background is either transparent or darkened based on the current time of the day at your position, to provide best visibility
+- _AZ ERROR_ is the compass angle between your current trajectory and the target.
+When it's zero you're flying directly towards the site.
+Positive values mean the target is to your right
+- _FLAP TRIM_ is an indicator of the current trim setting, from minimum (-1) to maximum (+1).
+The deflection angle of each control surface is proportional to this
+- _VERT SPEED_ indicates your current vertical speed at a glance
+  - During Reentry the scale is 200 m/s
+  - during TAEM and Landing it's 100m/s
+  - during GRTLS alpha recovery and NZ Hold it's 300 m/s, during Alpha transition it's like TAEM
+- _MACH_ will indicate your Mach number until TAEM HDG phase, afterwards it will display the true airspeed in m/s
+- _LOAD FACTOR_ is the vertical component of the total aerodynamic force, along the gravity vector, in units of G-force
+- The central square indicator indicates the Shuttle's nose.
+After the A/L interface it changes ot a circle
+- _BANK_ is intuitively the angle of roll.
+Actually, it's the angle between the lift vector and the local vertical, since the Shuttle is supposed to fly at zero sideslip angle at all times
+- _AOA_ is the angle between the nose and the surface velocity vector
+- the _GUIDANCE PIPPER_ indicates the values of Bank and AoA that the guidance algorithm wants you to have right now.
+If it's centered on the nose indicator, you're following the guidance commands perfectly
+- _GUID PHASE_ indicates the status of the underlying guidance algorithms.
+More on this later
+- _DISTANCE_ is in km.
+During reentry it's the distance to the guidance point, during TAEM it indicates the total groundtrack prediction all the way to the runway
+- _SPEEDBRAKE_ indicates the speedbrake deflection from 0 to 1.
+The actual maximum deflection is 47° either side
+- _STEER MODE_ is a repeater of the DAP mode you selected in the main GUI

 ## Digital Autopilot modes